TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 | Speed (Fly)   | 80ft               | Body Type     | Wrym               |
 | Speed (Swim)  | 40ft               |               |                    |

-- \* Note: Mechanically, Friday is an Amethyst Dragon, due to the breath weapon and the psionic abilites.
+- \* Note: Mechanically, Friday is an Amethyst Dragon, due to her breath weapon and psionic abilites.
 She is flavoured as a Silicon Dragon, based on the appearance of refined silicon and large-feature-size ICs, like EPROMS.
 Funnily enough, the Amethyst Dragon is a surprisingly good fit for post-Friday silicon dragons to start with...

 ### Hit Points
 Hit Dice: 2d12 per dragon level
 HP at Level 1: 24 + 2*CON
 HP at higher levels: (2d12 (or 13) + 2\*CON) \* dragon level - 1

-lvl1: 34
-lvl2: 68
-lvl3: 102
-lvl4: 136
-lvl5: 170
-lvl6: 204
-lvl7: 240
-lvl8: 276
-lvl9: 312
-lvl10: 348
-lvl11: 384
-lvl12: 420
-lvl13: 456
+Max HP: 492
-lvl14: 492
+Current HP: 492

 ### Ability Scores